nickazg/TheConstruct/README.md

 - Crowdfunded Bounty for new project idea or competition (creator receives reward share)
 - Invokable contract interface
 - Project display active contracts
-- API to interact with the platform and underlaying projects/contracts/developers and users.
+- API to interact with the Smart Contract (javascript)

 # Account types: